Social Relevancy in a Changing World

 In Living Color

-Green Lantern appeared in a handful of Filmation animated shorts in the late 1960’s but with the seventies the superheroes began to get mass market appeal outside of the printed page.
+Green Lantern appeared in a handful of Filmation animated shorts in the late 1960s but with the seventies, superheroes began to gain more mass-market appeal outside of the printed page.
 The 1973 launch of the Saturday morning cartoon Super Friends would define how a generation of children would identify superheroes for the next fifteen years.
 Changing names and redefining itself the Super Friends would air until 1986 under different incarnations.
 Green Lantern was included as a character for several seasons and the show was the first time that the Silver Age origin was presented to a huge audience.

 What always seemed like a pipe dream came true for better or worse in 1979.
 Capitalizing on the huge success of the Superman motion picture Hanna-Barbera turned their Super Friends success to prime time television with Legends of the Superheroes.
-The dreadfully campy ABC specials marked the first live action appearance for both Hal Jordan and Sinestro, portrayed by funny man Charlie Callas.
-Howard Murphy’s portrayal of Green Lantern was on par with the laugh track ridden scripts.
-Wonder Woman and Superman were spared the tongue in cheek treatment given their rights were tied up with their ongoing appearances on television and film.
-The show is notable for the on screen reunion of Adam West and Burt Ward who anchor the specials by reviving their roles as Batman and Robin.
+The two dreadfully campy ABC specials marked the first live-action appearance for both Hal Jordan and Sinestro, portrayed by funny man Charlie Callas.
+Howard Murphy’s portrayal of Green Lantern was on par with the laugh track-ridden scripts.
+Wonder Woman and Superman were spared the tongue-in-cheek treatment given their rights were tied up with their ongoing appearances on television and film.
+The show is notable for the on-screen reunion of Adam West and Burt Ward who anchor the specials by reviving their roles as Batman and Robin.